-Pay for Performance A significant portion of an executive's total compensation should be variable ("at-risk") and dependent upon the attainment of certain specific and measurable annual and long-term fine and all and attack and an enforcement of the still and financial and strategic performance objectives.
+Pay for Performance A significant portion of an executive's total compensation should be variable ("at-risk") and dependent upon the attainment of certain specific and measurable annual and long-term financial and strategic performance objectives.

 Shareholder Alignment Executives should be compensated through pay elements (annual and long-term incentives) designed to align executive compensation to the creation of long-term value for our shareholders.